SEKEM & Bach on the Nile

 DAY 2 – Monday:

 Getting accustomed to the outstretched farm by a guided tour.
 Relax amidst this man-made paradise, kept alive and thriving by the traditional art of irrigating desert land.
 Enjoy walking in the shade of more than 1,000 date palms, Australian Pine trees (casuarina equisetifolia) neem- and orange-trees, caressed by the breeze.
 Dinner at your lodge.

 DAY 3 – Tuesday:

 Excursion to the famous and oldest of the 7 Ancient Wonders of the World, the Giza Pyramids.
-If time permits, you may refresh yourself with a snack at the famous Marriott Hotel Mena House (formerly Oberoi) - food and beverages at your own cost.
 Visit the Pyramids and the Sphinx.
 Continuing to the Step Pyramid of Sakkara and visit Mastabas with very well preserved wall paintings.
 Lunch in a shady restaurant (food and beverages at your own cost).
 Back to SEKEM for a relaxing evening dinner.

 DAY 4 – Wednesday: